dedis/kyber/group/pbc/compatibilities.md

 ## Second round

 + C.blsInit(curve) is global variable. this can be problematic.
+Can't instantiate multiple suites at the same time ?
 + GetCurveOrder():
     - comments saying returns order of G1, what about G2 ?
     - do you know if they are prime order or not ?
 Otherwise I'll run a long primality test, but I prefer to ask first ;)
 + Any difference between FrAdd and Secretkey.Add() ?
 From what I gather it's the same thing but want to make sure with you.
-Since we're using `Fr` as a "key" ..
+Since in our library, we'll be using `Fr` as a "key" ..
-+ I'm using `HashAndMapTo` for G1 and G2.
++ I'm using `HashAndMapTo` for constructing G1 and G2's bases.
 Is it possible to get it for GT too ?